My research explores how Artificial Intelligence (AI) and Bayesian -and Non-Bayesian- learning reshape entrepreneurship and innovation.

 Recent literature highlighted two important dimensions of strategic decisions.
 On the one hand decision-makers formulate and test theories about future scenarios; on the other hand, they take actions to shape future scenarios.
 Both dimensions are embedded in what decision makers do.
 However, this paper develops a unified framework that encompasses these two approaches and disentangles their implications.
 We provide evidence using a 3-arm randomized control trial conducted in Italy that trained 308 early-stage entrepreneurs randomly allocated to a training that emphasizes the former approach, a training that emphasizes the latter approach, and a control group.
 We find that both dimensions entail the collection of fewer information to make decisions.
 However, the design-based dimension implies that entrepreneurs still take actions to change scenarios when they receive unfavorable information, while the theory-based dimension induces entrepreneurs to terminate their projects.
 The theory-based dimension is associated with greater performance conditional on survival.
 We conclude that the theory-based dimension is ideal when decision-makers seek high performance, while the design-based dimension ensures that projects earn fair returns and survive in spite of negative information.

-Entrepreneurship and Unknown Events: Experimental Evidence
+Bayesian Entrepreneurship and Unknowns: Experimental Evidence

-The Selective Tailwind Effect of Artificial Intelligence
+The Selective Tailwind Effect of Artificial Intelligence in Entrepreneurship

 (available at SSRN)